Treatment and Education of Autistic

 and other Communication Handicapped Children

 What is TEACCH?

-The TEACCH approach to educating students with autism starts with the acknowledgement of the “Culture of Autism.”
-TEACCH embraces the notion that environments can be modified to better reflect the learning profiles of persons on the spectrum.
-TEACCH emphasizes that autistic characteristics are different but not necessarily inferior to the traits of typically-developing persons.
-Environments need to be built to match their learning preferences.
+The TEACCH approach to educating students with autism starts with the acknowledgment of the “Culture of Autism.”
+Unlike other instructional strategies which are focused on remediating deficits in order to make individuals with autism more aligned with their environment, TEACCH embraces the notion that environments can be modified in order to better reflect the unique learning profiles of persons on the spectrum.
+In other words, the TEACCH approach emphasizes that autistic characteristics are different but not necessarily inferior to the traits of typically-developing persons.

-TEACCH-based classrooms create distinctions between the different areas of the room.
-Areas such as independent work, group work, and leisure time areas are separated.
-The TEACCH system helps students transition between the various locations in the classroom.
-As students move to different areas within the classroom, visual supports provide cues to show them what to do and how to do it.
-TEACCH programs can decrease teachers’ need to verbally cue each task.
-This can improve students’ independence.
-When students are able to predict upcoming activities and understand expectations, they perform more appropriate responses.
+A typical TEACCH-based classroom creates clear distinctions between the different areas of the room such as independent work, group work, and leisure time areas.
+The TEACCH system helps the students make effective transitions between the various locations in the room and when they arrive at their destination, to know what to do and how to do it.
+Successful TEACCH programs can dramatically decrease teachers’ need to verbally prompt and cue each task while improving students’ overall independence.

 How Does TEACCH Benefit Those with Autism & Other Children with Communication Problems?

 The TEACCH approach can increase the independence of students with autism through the use of structure, visual support, and environmental arrangement.
 The students are able to successfully predict upcoming activities and understand the expectations of different tasks—which promotes more appropriate responses and fewer negative behaviors.
 For more information visit www.teacch.com.

 How is TEACCH Used in AHRC New York City’s Schools?